How far away is death? Seaplane tour downed

 What began as a seaplane tour over the Great Barrier Reef ended up as a wreck amid trees and brush.

-A Cessna Caravan floatplane operating a scenic charter flight over the Great Barrier Reef clipped trees and impacted dense scrubland while attempting to go-around after an aborted water landing, according to details in a final ATSB (Australian Transport Safety Bureau) investigation report.
+A Cessna Caravan seaplane tour was navigating a scenic charter over the Great Barrier Reef.
+The aircraft clipped trees and impacted dense scrubland while attempting a go-around after an aborted water landing, according to details in a final ATSB (Australian Transport Safety Bureau) investigation report.

-The pilot of an aircraft carrying 10 passengers was attempting a landing at Whitsunday Island’s Chance Bay on January 28, 2016, when it bounced three times on the water’s surface after the pilot reported holding off the landing in order to fly through an observed wind gust.
+The aircraft was carrying 10 passengers as the pilot attempted a landing at Whitsunday Island’s Chance Bay when it bounced three times on the water after the pilot reported holding off the landing in order to fly through an observed wind gust.